ARISTOTLE

 self-sufficiency, leisure, such freedom from fatigue as is possible for

-man, is perfect human happiness—provided it be granted a complete span of
+man, is complete human happiness—provided it be granted a complete span of

 life, for nothing that belongs to happiness can be incomplete.